juergenweb/JkPublishPages/README.md

 * Move to trash - The page will be moved directly to the trash after the page was unpublished
 * Delete permanently - The page will be deleted directly without moving it to the thrash before
 * Move the page to a new parent - This could be useful if you want to move the page fe to an archive.
-In this case, the page will only be moved to a new position inside the page tree, but will not be unpublished, so it could still be displayed
+In this case, the page is only moved to a new position within the page tree, but remains published so that it can still be viewed

 This module creates new input fields for entering dates and to select what should happen after the publishing end date has been reached.
 These fields can be added with one click to templates.
-There is no need to add these fields to each desired template manually.
+These fields do not have to be added manually to each template.

 ## Module configuration fields
 ![alt text](https://raw.githubusercontent.com/juergenweb/JkPublishPages/main/images/configuration.png?v=1)